leuel-a/alx-low_level_programming/0x18-dynamic_libraries/README.md

 file. <br><br>Instead, when the program is started, a program in the system (called a dynamic loader) checks out which shared libraries were linked with the program, loads them to memory, and attaches them to the copy of the program in memory.</p>

+<h2> How to create a Shared/Dynamic Library</h2>
+<p>A shared library or shared object is a file that is intended to be shared by multiple programs.
+Symbols
+used by a program are loaded from shared libraries into memory at load time or runtime.'.so' files are dynamic libraries.
+The suffix stands for "shared object", because all the applications that are linked with the library use the same file, rather than making a copy in the resulting executable.</p>